prefapp/charts/charts/argo-workflows-operations/README.md

 ### Features Configuration

-The features configuration should define a list of features.
+The operations configuration should define a list of operations.
 Each feature should specify the following properties:

 - `name`: The name of the feature.
 - `cron`: The cron schedule for the operation.
 - `timezone` (optional, replaces the global configuration): The timezone for the cron schedule.